 Admission: €10.
 Visit Website.

 National Ancient Art Museum (Museu Nacional de Arte Antiga)

 The Museu Nacional de Arte Antiga is Portugal’s National Gallary, and it’s housed in a 17th-century palace.
-It features 14th to 20th-century of mostly European and some Japanese works (mostly paintings but and some decorative works).
+It features 14th to 20th-century of mostly European and some Japanese works (mostly paintings but some decorative works).

 Admission: €6.
 Visit Website.

 You might not think a museum about tiles would be interesting but you’d be wrong, so shame on you for thinking that.
 Portugal is famous for its tiles (you’ll see tile work across the country) and inside this museum, you’ll find five centuries of ceramic tiles.
 It’s a unique museum that you won’t find anywhere else so it’s a nice way to spend an hour or two.